skyl3-r/gt-optical-tha/README.md

 How to use:
 1. Open command terminal in the directory `gt-optical-tha`.
 2. Use command `curl.exe -X POST http://localhost:3000/upload -F "file=@testUploads/validTest.csv"`.
 The file `validTest.csv` can be replaced with any other file in the folder `testUploads`.
-3. You can create your own csv files in the `testUploads` folder if so desired :D
+3. You can create your own csv files in the `testUploads` folder if so desired :D, a template can be found in `forReference/templateTest.csv`.
 4. Go to http://localhost:3000/users to see the updated list.
+The initial seeding data can be found in `forReference/startingData.csv`.

 Test csvs:
 - `validTest.csv`: includes rows with new and currently present names, as well as rows with negative and 0 salary; `{"success":1}` should be returned.